No one may borrow books or other library materials except with his or her own library card.

 To comply with this law, Thompson Library faculty and staff cannot, without the written consent of the individual whose privacy is at issue, tell one patron what library materials another patron has borrowed, nor can they reveal who has requested specific books or other materials, including materials requested through interlibrary loan.

-Undergraduate students may borrow circulating books and audio visual materials for three (3) weeks, and may renew them continuously unless they are requested by another patron.
+Undergraduate students may borrow circulating books and audio visual materials for eight (8) weeks, and may renew them continuously unless they are requested by another patron.

 Materials that generally do not circulate may sometimes be borrowed for a limited period.